isabella232/drawIT/README.md

   - PyYAML 6.0
   - requests 2.28.0
   - urllib3 1.26.9
+- Scripts folder contains scripts for input of JSON, YAML, or RIAS.
-- Examples folder contain diagram-as-code examples.
+- Examples folder contain input examples.
-- Scripts folder contains run scripts (e.g. rungui.sh starts GUI).
+- Scripts folder contains scripts for input of JSON, YAML, or RIAS.

 <!--
 2. Using NodeJS: